QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

 In Ref.~\cite{Berges:2014bba} longitudinally expanding $N$-component scalar field theories are analyzed starting from over-occupied initial conditions.
-In the vicinity of the non-thermal attractor, very similar scaling behavior as for the non-Abelian gauge theory is observed.
+In the vicinity of the non-thermal attractor, scaling behavior very similar to that in a non-Abelian gauge theory is observed.
 The universal scaling exponents and shape of the scaling function agree well with those obtained for the early stage of the bottom-up thermalization process for gauge theories for not too late times.

 As an example, Fig.~\ref{fig:UniversalScaling} shows results for the $N=4$ component scalar theory for intermediate transverse momentum $p_T \sim Q/2$, where the normalized scaling distribution as a function of the rescaled longitudinal momentum is given.
 All data curves at different times in the scaling regime collapse onto a single curve using the scaling exponents $\alpha=-2/3$, and $\gamma = 1/3$.
 This scaling curve is seen to be indistinguishable from the corresponding scaling curve for non-Abelian gauge theory, which shares the same scaling exponents.
-The results provide a striking manifestation of universality.
+The results provide a striking manifestation of universality far from equilibrium.